 Skydio drones provide numerous benefits for different customer segments and use cases such as:

 Consumer: operators can perform flight maneuvers that even expert pilots would not attempt with other drones.
-Users can focus on what they are doing – riding a mountain bike, shredding snow, or lining up the perfect sunset shot – while the drone does the flying.
+Users can focus on what they are doing – riding a mountain bike, shredding snow, or lining up the perfect sunset shot – while the drone that follows you does the flying.

 Enterprise: inspection of critical infrastructure with autonomous drones can help reduce the need for expensive equipment or worker exposure while dramatically increasing data capture efficiency compared to manual drones.

 Public Safety: public safety operators can gain tactical situational awareness on emergency response, search and rescue, or firefighting missions.
-By using autonomous flight capabilities, they can focus on the mission, increasing safety for first responders.
+By using autonomous first responder drones, they can focus on the mission, increasing safety for first responders.